Lesson 7: B&W HDR Photos

 Once you have your photo looking pretty much over the top, it’s time to convert to black and white.
 As you can imagine, this is pretty simple to do in Aurora.
 All you have to do is open up a new layer (we called this layer BW, short for black and white), go into the Color menu, and drag the saturation to zero (all the way left).
 Instantly, you have a punchy black and white HDR.
 See how easy that was?

-It’s also worth noting here that Macphun makes a wonderful black and white conversion software product known as Tonality.
+It’s also worth noting here that Skylum makes a wonderful black and white conversion software product known as Tonality.
 It’s part of their Creative Kit, or you can buy it as a standalone product.
-Like all Macphun products, it’s very impressive in terms of its capabilities.
+Like all Skylum products, it’s very impressive in terms of its capabilities.
 So if you really get into both HDR and black and white, using Aurora and then Tonality is a great combination for you!

 Here are a couple of comparison screenshots so you can see how far we have come from the original, flat base HDR photo: